|City/Town: • Newport|

 Heath says about Michael Steele, “I always thought the world of Michael J., because he nursed that creativity that we would use later on.”
 Dale Gardner says of Michael, “We always knew he would go on to do bigger things.”

 The now derelict station closed in 2004 due to many circumstances.
-When interviewed, former employees had shared that the building was never grounded properly.
+When interviewed, former employees had shared that the now abandoned radio station was never grounded properly.
 “You could be sitting there, and a thunderstorm hit and you would see electricity travel from one end of a cable to the other.”, Heath Shelby says.

-Another reason being that the building was not elevated above the field that surrounds it, causing water to seep in over night.
+Another reason being that the abandoned radio station was not elevated above the field that surrounds it, causing water to seep in over night.
 Employees would have to put a water pump in the broadcast room and pump the water out.
 In later years, a trough was built in that room to help with the flooding issue, but was never the solution.

-Currently, the property is posted as private property, locked, and boarded up.
+Currently, the abandoned radio station is posted as private property, locked, and boarded up.
 The owner wishes to keep it secure and local authorities patrol the area as well as regularly check the building.
 The antenna and AM equipment are still active and are highly dangerous to tamper with.
+Do not go to this abandoned radio station!

 Bibliography & Additional Media